raf-antwerpen/rces-final-project/README.md

 <b>
     Research question:<br/>
 </b>
-What is the role of cloudiness on the maximum bare ice extent on the Greenland Ice Sheet for the period 2000-2010? <br/>
+What is the role of cloudiness on the bare ice extent on the Greenland Ice Sheet for the period 2000-2010? <br/>
 <br/>

 <b>